 The maximum credit exposures of the Bank's financial assets are their carrying values as reflected on the statements of financial position plus undrawn commitments primarily related to construction loans.
+The Bank had \$47 million of undrawn construction commitments at the end of the current quarter for which \$98 thousand was set aside as a provision for credit losses.

 The Bank's uninsured mortgages that are held on-balance sheet are concentrated in the provinces of Ontario and British Columbia.
-The Bank's NHA insured mortgages for multi-unit residential loans are concentrated in the provinces of Nova Scotia and Ontario, and approximately 68% of balances outstanding as of June 30, 2020 and 55% are owed by seven borrowers or borrowing groups.
-The construction loans outstanding as of June 30, 2020 are for properties in Alberta (41%), British Columbia (36%) and Ontario (23%).
+The Bank's NHA insured mortgages for multi-unit residential loans are concentrated in the provinces of British Columbia (21%) and Ontario (44%) with the 8 largest borrowers representing 55% of the outstanding balance as of the end of the current quarter.
+The construction loans outstanding as of September 30, 2020 are for properties in Alberta (30%), British Columbia (49%) and Ontario (21%).
 Aside from this, the Bank does not have any significant concentrations of credit risk within any geographic region or group of customers.
-The Bank does business in all provinces except Quebec.
+The Bank does not do business in Quebec however a small portion of its purchased insured mortgages are located in that province.